 The University of Virginia conducts research and trains budding scientists at the State Arboretum of Virginia, Blandy Experimental Farm.
 The farm also preserves a diverse collection of trees and plants.
 Several trails and a loop drive make it easy to explore the collection and enjoy the beauty.

-Shop at a Local Farm Near in Frederick County Virginia
+Local Farms In Frederick County Virginia

 Local farms are fun stops for tasty fruit, produce, and other treats.
 They also invite a scenic drive on country roads.
-Richard’s Fruit Market is a fifth-generation farm (there were three generations on site when we stopped by).
+For example, Richard’s Fruit Market is a fifth-generation farm (there were three generations on site when we stopped by).
 They sell their own produce, meats, and of course, fruit at the farm stand.
 They also have a pick-your-own flower garden, animals to visit, and a very cool apple grader that buffs and sorts the apples.

 Another popular farm stop is Marker-Miller Orchards and Farm Market.
+This is one of the best places to go apple-picking in Virginia and in October they host a family-friendly pumpkin patch.
 The on-site bakery makes yummy apple cider donuts, and there’s a large playground out back for the kids.
 Look for the big apple near the parking lot for a fun photo spot.
-The Homestead Farm at Fruit Hill Orchard is a smaller farm with a lovely organic garden and a shop selling gifts and treats.

-Take a Hike to a Beautiful View
+Hike to a Beautiful View

-The trail begins at a small parking area on the Virginia, West Virginia border.
+The trail begins across the street, marked with a Great Eastern Trail sign.
 Follow the blue-blazed Tuscarora Trail to the overlook.

->> Find more great hiking in our Guide to Shenandoah National Park Central District.
+Find more great hikes in our Guide to Shenandoah National Park Central District.

 Learn and Shop with the Artisans in Berryville VA

-Tour the Mansion at Belle Grove Plantation
+Belle Grove Plantation view

 Where to Eat in Winchester Virginia

 The pedestrian mall is a good bet for lunch, with a wide range of restaurant styles and price ranges.
-The Union Jack Pub makes tasty fish and chips.
-Oak Stone Pizza is our pick for delicious pies baked in a brick oven.

 Explore more: 18 Fantastic Local Breweries and Restaurants in Winchester VA.